 With a rising epidemic of fatal overdoses, research attempts to explore best practices for helping those who suffer from addiction.
 The biopsychosocial model takes into consideration the complex nature of addiction.
 It considers the biological component, as well as sociocultural influences and psychological factors like coping mechanisms and underlying issues.
 Treatment requires flexibility and balance between accepting the limitations of a disease and promoting the will of self determination and change.

 What Happens in the Brain

-Addiction is chronic disease that changes the brain.
+Addiction is a chronic disease that changes the brain.
 Substance abuse affects the brain’s reward center.
-Substances flood the brain with an excess of chemicals like dopamine, creating a high or feeling of euphoria.
+Substances flood the brain with an excess of dopamine, creating a high or feeling of euphoria.
 This changes the way the reward circuit functions.
 A healthy reward circuit reinforces healthy behaviors like engaging in a hobby or spending time with friends.
 Dopamine surges cause the brain to reinforce pleasurable but unhealthy behaviors like seeking and consuming drugs.
 These behaviors are repeated compulsively.
 Over time, the brain adjusts to the dopamine rush and develops a tolerance, requiring more and more of a substance to achieve the high.

 Sobriety and Maintenance

 Recovery is a significant accomplishment.
 With sobriety comes new challenges.
 Ongoing treatment for an addiction is a significant predictor in positive outcomes.
 A counselor can help you work through slips and relapses, and manage triggers as they arise.